vanttec/vanttec_documentation/source/vsd/vsd_programming_standards.rst

 -----------------
 The Zen::

-    The Zen of Python is a collection of rules for writing Python code.
+    The Zen of Python (also known as PEP 20) is a collection of rules for writing Python code.
-    Here is PEP 20
     Beautiful is better than ugly.
     Explicit is better than implicit.
     Simple is better than complex.